Mr. Solomon Isekeije

 This is a comprehensive solo exhibition and the culmination of the graduate experience.
 The thesis exhibition provides evidence of the student’s professionalism, maturity and conceptual development.
 The exhibition may be held on campus, but students are also urged to find suitable professional venues off-campus.

 All students must take FIA 610 Graduate Seminar, which is a course with changing art criticism topics.
-The remainder of the graduate seminar requirement may be fulfilled by FIA 695 Graduate Seminar: Special Topics in Contemporary Art (another series of changing contemporary topics) and FIA 610A Graduate Seminar.
+The remainder of the graduate seminar requirement may be fulfilled by FIA 695 Graduate Seminar: Contemporary Art (another series of changing contemporary topics) and FIA 610A Graduate Seminar.

 Upon completion of 12-18 hours of graduate work, each student will present a selection of work to the faculty for discussion and evaluation as part of a general review.
 After completing this general review, a major advisor and two advisory committee members are selected for the student, after consultation with the student by the program coordinator.